mhtvsSFrpHdE/windows-display-void-output/README.md

 **Security warns:**
 **NOTE: Screen lock need to be disabled so anyone can access your device when who can touch it!**
+**Run a virtual machine may be help but most laptop doesn't have the performace for a virtual machine.**

 **Special thanks**
 Grammarly for README.md